For-Rename/401-Final-Project/group_agreements.md

 - **How will you raise concerns to members who are not adequately contributing?**
   - By trying to assign tasks to them and restricting them with specific deadlines if not responded make a private chat with him to participate if didn't work try to reach out the instructor.
 - **How and when will you escalate the conflict if your resolution attempts are unsuccessful?**
-  - When all the attempts for resolving it are failing and the consequences of this conflict is affecting the workflow by making a clear announcement about it .
+  - When all the attempts for resolving it are failing and the consequences of this conflict is affecting the workflow by making a clear announcement about it , If we didn’t have any solution, we will have help from the course instructor as the final step of the conflict solution.

 ## **Communication Plan:**